sonnywerb/ralle/README.md

 RALL-E:
-Robot Activity Loop for Live Engagement
+Ready And Looking Live Engine

 ## Installation
 1. Download latest version of the installer .exe from Releases.